jannikdonker/rccopy/README.md

 # rccopy

 rccopy is a command line tool for securely copying the contents of a source directory to a new destinaion.
 It is able to calculate checksums during the copy-process and verify them afterwards.
-Similiar to Silverstack or ShotPutPro, it can create a MediaHashList (.mhl) file conataining all successfully copied files and their checksums.
+Similiar to [Silverstack](https://pomfort.com/silverstack/) or [ShotPut Pro](https://www.imagineproducts.com/product/shotput-pro), it can create a MediaHashList (.mhl) file containing all successfully copied files and their checksums. _(Note: Currently only "classic" mhl is supported, ascmhl will be implemented at a later date.)_

 ## ⚠️ Warning